 Assistant Health Officer

-The Assistant Health Officer works under the direction/supervision of the Lead Health Officer to administer a sound program of health and safety that follows all New Hampshire state health regulations and American Youth Foundation and American Camp Associate standards.
-Summer 2022 includes two weeks of staff training, followed by two three-week sessions ending on August 14.
+The Assistant Health Officer works under the direction/supervision of the Lead Health Officer to administer a sound program of health and safety that follows all Michigan state health regulations and American Youth Foundation and American Camp Associate standards.
+Summer 2022 includes two weeks of staff training, followed by one two-week and one three-week session ending on July 30.

 - Participate in Health Center operations and treatment of all campers and staff, including health checks upon arrival, daily clinics after meals, supervising campers in Health Clinic, and care and cleanliness of the clinic

 - Communicate camper issues and treatment managed separate from the Lead Health Officer to the Lead Health Officer as soon as possible, and within 24 hours